EstelleDy/projdevops/README.md

  *
 Without the stars (*).
 Then click on Trigger custom build.
 We did a screenshot of our results from our PCs that is in the repository (DevOps_screen.png).

+---- DOCKER -----

+ We used a docker container to run our react app.

+ We created a Dockerfile then run the following commands :

+ - docker build -t projdevops .
+ - docker run -it -p 3000:3000 projdevops

+ It runned successfully our react app, we did a screenshot which you can find in the docker_verification.png